bytecodealliance/governance/TSC/charter.md

 * Correct licenses or ability to change license to correct one

-* Apache 2.0 or exception granted by the board
+* Apache-2.0 WITH LLVM-exception or exception granted by the board

 * No processes that give any organization an elevated position